jonatan-kazmierczak/java-new-features/java14.md

     order by ${field}

 ```
-- there is unwanted trailing empty line
-- indentation stripping did not work
+- `stripIndent` didn't remove the indentation and the empty trailing line - unlike `trimIndent` in Kotlin
-- `\t` was replaced with invisible tab character (like in Groovy and JavaScript)
+- `\t` was replaced with invisible tab character - like in Groovy and JavaScript
-- variables are not interpolated - the same way, like in Multi-line string literals in Scala and Triple-single-quoted string in Groovy
+- variables are not interpolated - like in Scala and in Triple-single-quoted string in Groovy, but unlike Kotlin, JavaScript and Triple-double-quoted string in Groovy

 Let's try to strip the indentation, remove the trailing blank line and get the variables replaced with their values:
 ```java